tsxoxo/asm/README.md

 This information was collected from various sources.
 Credits go to all the people who shared their knowledge, see [Resources](#resources) section below.
 Also, thanks Claude.

+## Folder Structure

+* `c_drive` -- Mounting point for DOSBox.
+* `c_drive/APPS` -- the meat of this repo.
+Small 16-bit x86 assembly programs written for DOS, ordered by increasing complexity.
+* `c_drive/APPS/VGA_BIOS` -- Programs that draw graphics using BIOS interrupts.
+* `c_drive/APPS/VGA_MEM` -- Programs that draw graphics by writing directly into memory (this is faster than interrupts).
+* `c_drive/utils` -- batch scripts to help with the compilation cycle.

+The `mac_x86-64/` directory contains hello-world programs for x86_64 OSX.
+If You're here because You wanna do something fun with assembly and graphics, You can safely ignore this.
+I leave this here on the off-chance this will be useful to somebody.
+(I briefly tried to write assembly in a more 'modern' way.)

 ## Highlights

 [6LERP.webm](https://github.com/user-attachments/assets/eb8c31b2-558f-4b3b-a9d7-1aa0021684d0)